logicbrush/silverstripe-herocontent/README.md

 # silverstripe-herocontent

-A module for the SilverStripe CMS which allows you to add a big block of important content at the top of the page.
+A module for the SilverStripe CMS which allows you to add a big block of scrolling or static content at the top of the page.

 ## Why?

-TBD
+When creating landing pages, we often need to add a big block of exciting content at the top of the page.
+This module will let you turn any page into a landing page.

 ## Installation